Surgery obstructions from Khovanov homology: Surgery obstructions

 \begin{theorem} If $\Br(S^3,L)$ has finite fundamental group then $w(L)$ is at most 2. \end{theorem}

-\begin{proof} As a consequence of orbifold geometrization (for cyclic type in this setting), $|\pi_1(\Br(S^3,L))|<\infty$ is equivalent to $\Br(S^3,L)$ admitting elliptic geometry (see Thurston \cite{Thurston1982}, Boileau and Porti \cite{BP2001}).
-Note that by Theorem \ref{thm:lens-bound} any lens space $\Br(S^3,L)$ satisfies the bound of Theorem \ref{thm:finite-bound} since $w(L)=1$ in this case.
-According to Scott, the remaining manifolds with elliptic geometry are Seifert fibered with 3 singular fibres and base orbifold $S^2$, and fall into two classes: either $S^2(2,2,n)$ for $n>1$ or $S^2(2,3,n)$ for $n=3,4,5$ \cite{Scott1983}.
-The manifolds in each class may be constructed by considering fillings of Seifert fibered knot manifolds with base orbifold $D^2(2,2)$ (the twisted $I$-bundle over the Klein bottle) and $D^2(2,3)$ (the trefoil complement), respectively (see Heil \cite{Heil1974}, Montesinos \cite{Montesinos1976}).
+\begin{proof} Note that by Theorem \ref{thm:lens-bound} any lens space $\Br(S^3,L)$ satisfies the bound of Theorem \ref{thm:finite-bound} since $w(L)=1$ in this case.
+As in the proof of Theorem \ref{thm:Boileau-and-Otal}, the remaining manifolds with elliptic geometry are Seifert fibred with 3 singular fibres and base orbifold $S^2$, and fall into two classes: either $S^2(2,2,n)$ for $n>1$ or $S^2(2,3,n)$ for $n=3,4,5$ \cite{Scott1983}.
+The manifolds in each class may be constructed by considering fillings of Seifert fibred knot manifolds with base orbifold $D^2(2,2)$ (the twisted $I$-bundle over the Klein bottle) and $D^2(2,3)$ (the trefoil complement), respectively (see Heil \cite{Heil1974}, Montesinos \cite{Montesinos1976}).

-To any Seifert fibered space $Y$ with base orbifold $S^3(p,q,r)$, Montesinos constructs a strong inversion so that $Y\cong\Br(S^3,L)$ (see Proposition \ref{prp:Montesinos}).
-In the case where $Y$ has finite fundamental group, a result of Boileau and Otal says that this involution is unique \cite{BO1991}.
+To any Seifert fibred space $Y$ with base orbifold $S^3(p,q,r)$, Montesinos constructs a strong inversion so that $Y\cong\Br(S^3,L)$ (see Proposition \ref{prp:Montesinos}).
+Since $Y$ has finite fundamental group, the branch set $L$ is unique (up to isotopy).
 As a consequence, it suffices to construct the family of manifolds in each class in such a way that the branch set is made explicit.

-When filling the complement of the trefoil we appeal to Proposition \ref{prp:width-bound-Berge}: the branch set associated to filling any torus knot in $S^3$ has width at most 2.
+When filling the complement of the trefoil we appeal to Proposition \ref{prp:width-bound-Berge}: the branch set associated with filling any torus knot in $S^3$ has width at most 2.
 To complete the proof then, we are left to consider the case of filling the twisted $I$-bundle over the Klein bottle, $M$.

 When considered with Seifert structure $D^2(2,2)$, this manifold has the property that $\Delta(\fibre,\lm)=1$, where $\fibre$ is a regular fibre in the boundary.
 Note that $M(\lm)$ must be $S^2\times S^1$, and $M(n\fibre+\lm)$ is a lens space for all $n\ne0$ by work of Heil \cite{Heil1974}.
 By fixing a representative for the associated quotient tangle compatible with the basis for surgery $(\fibre,\lm)$ it follows that $w(\tau(n))=1$ for all $n\ne0$, and $w(\tau(0))=2$.
 Now resolving the terminal crossing in $\tau(\pq)$ we have, for $\pq\ge0$,